There is currently 1 employment opportunities with the Maryland Stadium Authority.

 Baltimore, Maryland 21201

-Résumés may accompany the application, however, all sections of the application must be completed in their entirety and according to the instructions.
-Notations such as “see résumé” or “see attachment” in lieu of completing the application are not acceptable.
-Faxed and electronically submitted applications will not be considered.
-Applications may be obtained by calling 410-333-1560 (toll free 1-877-637-8234) or by accessing website
+Resumes may accompany the application; however, all sections of the application must be completed according to the instructions or it will not be accepted.
+Faxed and electronically submitted applications will not be accepted.

 TTY users call via the Maryland Relay Service.

 As an equal opportunity employer Maryland is committed to recruiting, retaining and promoting employees who are reflective of the State’s diversity.